AlexanderOMara/flshm/README.md

 The library was tested against Flash Player 6 and up (Flash Player 6 introduced LocalConnection), and Flash Player on Windows, Mac, and Linux are all supported.

-This library has been tested against the compilers Clang, GCC, and MinGW, but the source files should work with other compatible compilers.
+This library is tested against the compilers Clang, GCC, MSVC, and MinGW.
+See Travis and AppVeyor CI configuration for exact versions that are tested against.
+The library will likely also work with other compatible C99 compilers.

 ## Usage